eigenwallet/vision/content/eigenweb.md

   a coffee down the street.
 She is not online to receive messages.

   Bob stores the _transfer proof_ in the _eigenweb_.
-When Alice comes back she gets the _trasnfer proof_ from the _eigenweb_ and sends Bob the key to redeem the Bitcoin.
+When Alice comes back she gets the _transfer proof_ from the _eigenweb_ and sends Bob the key to redeem the Bitcoin.

 - Alice wants to swap her Bitcoin for Monero.
 She wants to minimize the probability of the other party not locking their Monero.
 This would force her to do a refund which will cost her around 1$ in fees.